Full Form of IPS

-SSC or Staff Selection Commission is a body which recruits staffs for various posts in the various Ministries and Departments of the Government of India.
-It also recruits for subordinates offices.
-SSC MTS or ‘Staff Selection Commission Multi-Tasking Staff’ is an important workforce for the daily operations of cleaning, washing etc. that are related to different government departments.
+SSC or Staff Selection Commission is a body which recruits the staff for various posts.
+The SSC carries this recruitment exercise for the various Ministries and Departments of the Government of India.
+It also recruits for subordinates’ offices.
+SSC MTS or ‘Staff Selection Commission Multi-Tasking Staff’ is an important workforce for the daily operations of cleaning, washing, etc. that are related to different departments of the government.
 The employees are hired in CCAS cadre (Central Civil Accounts Service) of the Group ‘C.’ They are offered promotions within this group, based on seniority.

 Essay writing is the soul of the paper.
 You have to keep in mind the following points to come fully-prepared in the exam:

-- The introductory paragraph of the essay sets the most important impact on a reader’s mind, so always choose a provocative topic.
+- The introductory paragraph of the essay sets the most important impact on a reader’s mind.
+Hence, always choose a stimulating topic.

 - Be very creative in the introductory paragraph.
 Try to use quotations by famous writers.
 Not only will it sail you through the topic easily but also make a good impression upon the paper checker.